 Rosie Couch reviews Saint Maud, a psychological horror starring Morfydd Clark as a private nurse whose growing obsession to save the soul of her terminally ill patient spirals out of control.

 Saint Maud, Rose Glass’ directorial debut, tells the story of Maud, a private nurse appointed to take care of former dancer, Amanda, who is dying of cancer.
 Initially, Maud’s characterisation and relationship to her surroundings allows a surprising undercurrent of relatability to pulse through the narrative.
 Maud is a young woman in an unfamiliar place, struggling to find her purpose.
 She is something of an outsider in the seaside town setting, the only Welsh person we encounter, and her existence feels lonely, precarious, and ex-centric.

 This familiarity skitters as the film unfolds, its pointed, sharp, atmosphere unrelenting throughout and reinforced by the seat-vibrating score.
 Caring for Amanda, Maud decides, is her purpose.
 Her duties, however, go beyond the bounds of palliative care.
 ‘It takes nothing special to mop up after the dying’, Maud muses, ‘but to save a soul, that’s quite something’.
 Awkward encounters with a former colleague reveal that Maud was once known as Katie.
 Said colleague is surprised to learn that Maud is still nursing, lending weight to the brutal flashbacks we witness.
 Something made Maud leave her previous position.
 The same bloodied something has made her turn to God.
 Her piety is new, associated with what seems to be a devotion to a non-denominational branch of Christianity.

 With its hallmarks of projectile vomiting and spontaneous levitation, Saint Maud shares the same trappings as the subgenre of demonic possession films.
 In such narratives, possessed young women contort their bodies violently, swearing, hurling fluids and abuse.
 Not only do such films refract larger cultural anxieties about young femininity and the body, they also (usually) require a man to save the day.
 Possessed women become flat stereotypes, needing to be exorcised, saved, avenged.
 Crucially, though, Maud is not possessed by a demonic force.
 She is not an unwilling vessel.
 She is possessed by God, and her desire for purpose.
 And, when he answers her request for guidance, he does so in the language of her mother tongue.
 She drives the plot forwards by looking inwards.
 As much as this introspection takes place, Maud is also characterised by a certain watchfulness.
 Often seen looking at others – from a doorway, the outside of a party, or onto a conversation – Maud’s liminality throughout the film links to her position as an outsider and her wait for the arrival of meaning, but also the ambivalence which shrouds the narrative’s conclusion.
 Debates about what really happened to Maud aside, Glass’ debut feels fresh and distinctive.
 Abrupt and unnerving, it will leave you wanting more.

-Saint Maud is on general cinema release now.
+Saint Maud is streaming now.